2025 Ascensor da Glória derailment: Investigation

 Portugal's Office for the Prevention and Investigation of Accidents in Civil Aviation and Rail (GPIAAF) said it would launch an investigation into the crash.
 Carris said that apart from the maintenance work in 2024, regular monthly and weekly checks had been done and that it would open its own investigation.
 It also said it was "very sorry about what happened".

 A preliminary report by the GPIAAF indicated that, after travelling only about 6 m, the connecting cable between the two cabins failed at its attachment point to the upper car.
 Investigators determined that the vehicle's speed could not be reduced despite the pneumatic and hand brakes being applied immediately by the brakeman once they lost the balancing force of the cable.
 The report noted that, while a visual inspection of the scheduled cable was performed on the morning of the accident and did not show any issues, it was not possible to see the specific failure point without taking apart the cable.
 It also reported that the cable section was approximately 337 days into its expected 600-day service period at the time of the failure.

-The type of the cable, 6x36SW-CF U 1960 ZZ L3 CRM, had been used on this funicular for about six years, and each cable had an operational lifespan of 600 days.
-The particular cable was at its 337th day of use at the time of the crash.
-The notice also suggests that the two cars had travelled not more than about 6 m when the breakage occurred.

 The GPIAAF released the initial results of its inquiry on 20 October 2025.
-It found that the cable involved in the derailment "did not comply with the specifications in force at the CCFL [Lisbon’s transport operator] to be used for the Gloria tram" and that no testing or oversight by Carris was done on the cable prior to its installment.
-It added that while activation of the braking system failed to stop the derailment.
+It found that the cable involved in the derailment "did not comply with the specifications in force at the CCFL [Lisbon’s transport operator] to be used for the Gloria tram" and that no testing or oversight by Carris was done on the cable prior to its installation.
+It added that activation of the braking system failed to stop the derailment.
 The GPIAAF recommended that Lisbon's funiculars remain closed until they could be declared fully safe, adding that it was necessary to determine whether braking systems in the funicular cars were "capable of immobilising the cabins in the event of a cable break".
 Five instances when the maintenance program referred to "non-existent, inapplicable or outdated standards" were also noted.

 Cable broken during the derailment.
 Bottom left: cross section.
 Right: unbroken cable inserted into the trambolho.

 Diagram of the main brake.
 The brake pads are gripping the Z-profile in the ground.

 A brake shoe of the manual brake is visible to the right of the wheel.